 But flexibility has its downsides.
 NodeJS tooling is notorious for its bewildering array of options: Choose your compiler.
 Choose your linter.
 Choose your bundler, your package manager, your task engine, test runner, test assertion library, and so on.
 Once you’ve placed your bets, integrating all these pieces turns out to be a software project of its own.
 As you scale up, these costs can add up fast!

-Rush Stack aims to provide a reusable solution for this broader set of problems.
+In summer of 2019, we launched Rush Stack with the aim to provide a reusable solution for this broader set of problems.
 You can still use Rush by itself, of course.
 But if you’re tired of going it alone, we invite you to:

 - Trade your flexibility for an opinionated approach backed by tooling experts who run huge monorepos

 - Join forces with an open community that’s investing in this approach